boundy99/Deployment-of-MERN-Stack-with-AWS-EC2-Atlas-Nginx-Namecheap-and-CertBot/README.md

 ## Note: Ensure your MongoDB is hosted on MongoDB Atlas.

-### 1.1 Create an AWS Account and Launch EC2 Instance
+### 1. Create an AWS Account and Launch EC2 Instance

-1. Create an account with [AWS](https://aws.amazon.com/) and navigate to the EC2 dashboard.
+1.1.
+Create an account with [AWS](https://aws.amazon.com/) and navigate to the EC2 dashboard.

-2. Launch an instance:
+1.2.
+Launch an instance:

-3. Give your instance a name and select "Ubuntu" as the Amazon Machine Image (AMI).
+1.3.
+Give your instance a name and select "Ubuntu" as the Amazon Machine Image (AMI).

-4. Create a Key Pair and download the `.pem` file to a designated folder for key pair files.
+1.4.
+Create a Key Pair and download the `.pem` file to a designated folder for key pair files.

-5. Configure security groups to allow SSH, HTTP, and HTTPS traffic.
+1.5.
+Configure security groups to allow SSH, HTTP, and HTTPS traffic.

-6. Set the Root volume to gp3 and configure additional settings if needed.
+1.6.
+Set the Root volume to gp3 and configure additional settings if needed.

-7. Launch the instance.
+1.7.
+Launch the instance.

-8. Navigate to the Instances dashboard to ensure your instance is running.
+1.8.
+Navigate to the Instances dashboard to ensure your instance is running.

-### 1.2 Allocate and Associate Elastic IP
+### 2. Allocate and Associate Elastic IP

-9. In the sidebar, go to "Network and Security" and click on "Elastic IPs."
+2.1.
+In the sidebar, go to "Network and Security" and click on "Elastic IPs."

-10. Allocate Elastic IP address:
+2.2.
+Allocate Elastic IP address:
  ```
  Actions > Allocate Elastic IP address
  ```

-11. Add a new tag (Key: name, Value: ...
+2.3.
+Add a new tag (Key: name, Value: ...
 EIP).

-12. Select the allocated EIP, click on "Actions," and then "Associate Elastic IP address."
+2.4.
+Select the allocated EIP, click on "Actions," and then "Associate Elastic IP address."

-13. In the associate EIP dialog, select the instance from the drop-down and click "Associate."
+2.5.
+In the associate EIP dialog, select the instance from the drop-down and click "Associate."

-14. Confirm that the instance's public IP now reflects the EIP.
+2.6.
+Confirm that the instance's public IP now reflects the EIP.

-### 1.3 Connect to the Instance
+### 3. Connect to the Instance

-15. Click on the instance in the dashboard, then click "Connect."
+3.1.
+Click on the instance in the dashboard, then click "Connect."

-16. In your terminal, navigate to the folder containing the key pair files:
+3.2.
+In your terminal, navigate to the folder containing the key pair files:
  ```
  cd <folder_of_key_pair_files>
  ```

-17. Set appropriate permissions for the `.pem` file:
+3.3.
+Set appropriate permissions for the `.pem` file:
  ```
  chmod 400 <key.pem>
  ```

-18. Copy the example command provided in the AWS console and run:
+3.4.
+Copy the example command provided in the AWS console and run:
  ```
  ssh -i <key.pem> ubuntu@<ip-address> -v
  ```

-### 1.4 Update and Upgrade Linux Machine and Install Node and NVM
+### 4. Update and Upgrade Linux Machine, Install Node and NVM and project installation

-19. Update and upgrade the Linux machine and install necessary tools:
+4.1.
+Update and upgrade the Linux machine and install necessary tools:
  ```bash
  sudo apt update
  sudo apt upgrade
  sudo apt install -y git htop wget
  ```

-20. Install Node using NVM:
+4.2.
+Install Node using NVM:
  ```bash
  curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
  # or
  wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
  ```

-21. Set up NVM environment variables:
+4.3.
+Set up NVM environment variables:
  ```bash
  export NVM_DIR="$HOME/.nvm"
  [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
  [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"
  ```

-22. Verify that NVM has been installed:
+4.4.
+Verify that NVM has been installed:
  ```bash
  nvm --version
  ```

-23. Install the latest LTS version of Node:
+4.5.
+Install the latest LTS version of Node:
  ```bash
  nvm install --lts
  ```

-24. Check the Node version:
+4.6.
+Check the Node version:
  ```bash
  node --version
  ```

-25. Clone your Node.js server repository:
+4.7.
+Clone your Node.js server repository:
  ```bash
  cd /home/ubuntu
  git clone https://github.com/your-repository
  ```

-26. Change into the repository directory:
+4.8.
+Change into the repository directory:
  ```bash
  cd /home/ubuntu/your-repository
  ```

-27. If there is a `.env` file needed, run:
+4.9.
+If there is a `.env` file needed, run:
  ```bash
  nano .env
  ```

-28. Paste the content of the .env into the file, then press Ctrl+X, followed by Ctrl+Y, and Enter.
+4.10.
+Paste the content of the .env into the file, then press Ctrl+X, followed by Ctrl+Y, and Enter.

-29. Install project dependencies:
+4.11.
+Install project dependencies:
  ```bash
  npm install
  ```

-30. Run the server:
+4.12.
+Run the server:
  ```bash
  npm start
 #or
 npm run dev whatever it is
  ```

-31. In AWS, go to "Network & Security" and click on "Security Groups."
+4.13.
+In AWS, go to "Network & Security" and click on "Security Groups."

-32. Select the most recent launch-wizard, click on "Inbound Rules," and then "Edit Inbound Rules."
+4.14.
+Select the most recent launch-wizard, click on "Inbound Rules," and then "Edit Inbound Rules."

-33. Add a rule for your localhost port (e.g., 3000) and set the source to "anywhere."
+4.15.
+Add a rule for your localhost port (e.g., 3000) and set the source to "anywhere."
 Save the rules.

-34. Go to "Instances," copy the public IP (which is also the EIP), and paste it in your browser's search bar with the port (e.g., `public_IP:3000`).
+4.16.
+Go to "Instances," copy the public IP (which is also the EIP), and paste it in your browser's search bar with the port (e.g., `public_IP:3000`).
 Your server should be running.

-35. Install PM2:
+4.17.
+Install PM2:
  ```bash
  npm install -g pm2
  ```

-36. Start the app with PM2 (run Node.js in the background and auto-restart on server restart):
+4.18.
+Start the app with PM2 (run Node.js in the background and auto-restart on server restart):
  ```bash
  pm2 start index.js //In your backend folder
  pm2 save
  ```

-37. If you want PM2 to start on system boot, run:
+4.19.
+If you want PM2 to start on system boot, run:
  ```bash
  pm2 startup
  ```
+### 5. Nginx and CertBot

-38. Install Nginx:
+5.1.
+Install Nginx:
  ```bash
  sudo apt install nginx
  ```

-39. Assuming you have the build folder in your frontend, run:
+5.2.
+Assuming you have the build folder in your frontend, run:
  ```bash
  cd /var/www/
  mkdir microclient # May require sudo
  sudo chown -R ubuntu microclient/
  ```

-40. Copy the build folder into the `microclient` folder:
+5.3.
+Copy the build folder into the `microclient` folder:
  ```bash
  sudo cp -R ~/your-repository/pathTo/build/* /var/www/microclient
  ```

-41. Edit the Nginx configuration file:
+5.4.
+Edit the Nginx configuration file:
  ```bash
  sudo nano /etc/nginx/sites-available/default
  ```

-42. Change `root /var/www;` to `root /var/www/microclient;`.
+5.5.
+Change `root /var/www;` to `root /var/www/microclient;`.

-43. Set the `server_name` to your domain (e.g., example.com www.example.com).
+5.6.
+Set the `server_name` to your domain (e.g., example.com www.example.com).

-44. Add a location block for API proxy:
+5.7.
+Add a location block for API proxy:
  ```nginx
  location /api {
      proxy_pass http://localhost:3000; #Your backend server localhost